futurist/runapp/README.md

 **The arg file search algorithm**

-1. Read from first args passed into `runapp.exe`, that is if `runapp.exe example.arg`, then that arg file will be used.
+1. Read from first args passed into `runapp.exe`.
+If run `"runapp.exe example.arg"`, then `"example.arg"` file will be used.

-2. Find same base file name as `runapp.exe` file itself, but end with `.arg`.
-If the exe file is `abc.exe` then it will find `abc.arg` and use it.
+2. Find the same base file name as `runapp.exe` file itself, but end with `.arg`.
+If the exe file is `abc.exe` then `abc.arg` file will be used **only if it exists**.

-3. Find `config.arg` in same dir.
+3. Finally, `config.arg` in same dir will be used.

 ## Advanced Usage